joegreene/CS_121_Fall_2014/References/General IO/README.md

 ```

 Note that the above example does not check for cases such as "g 1231hjvk55dzg".
 It checks only the first string of characters until it hits a new space.
+To ignore the rest you can use `ignore` again to ignore the extra input or use `noskipws`, which means `cin` won't skip whitespace when extracting input from the input stream
+(which should toggle `cin.fail();` as true if we try to put the string into the char).

 More information [here](http://www.cplusplus.com/forum/beginner/2957/) and [here](http://stackoverflow.com/questions/5131647/why-would-we-call-cin-clear-and-cin-ignore-after-reading-input).